Addressing Exercise Intolerance in Horses

 As you can see, identifying the cause for your horse’s recent lack of exercise tolerance may take a few steps, but there is usually a remediable solution.
 And the starting point is relatively straightforward: an examination by your veterinarian.

 Christina “Cricket” Russillo, DVM, graduated from the Tufts University School of Veterinary Medicine in 2001.
 After completing a large animal medicine and surgery internship at Texas A&M, she realized her desire was to work on elite sporthorses.
 Following 13 years of practice at Fairfield Equine Associates in Newtown, Connecticut, focused on high-level show-jumping and dressage horses, she joined Virginia Equine Imaging in 2015.
-Russillo relocates to Florida every winter to support her clients and patients.
-She has competed through Third Level in dressage and in February 2017 she was appointed the U.S. Dressage Team veterinarian.
+From 2017 to 2020, she served as U.S Equestrian Dressage Team Veterinarian.
+In 2019, she became a Certified Member of International Society for Equine Locomotor Pathology.
+In 2023, she founded High Performance Equine, a practice focused on top-level show-jumper and dressage horses.
+She has competed through Third Level in dressage.

 SHARE THIS ARTICLE